What is a CASA volunteer?

 What is the role of a CASA volunteer?

 A CASA volunteer provides a judge with carefully researched background details about the child to help the court make a sound decision about that child's future.
 Each home placement case is as unique as the child involved.
 The CASA volunteer must determine if the best interest of the child is staying with their parents or guardians, being placed in foster care, or being freed for permanent adoption.
-The CASA volunteer makes a recommendation on placement to the judge and follows through on the case until it is permanently resolved.
+The CASA volunteer makes a recommendation on placement to the judge and follows through on the case until permanency for the child is achieved.
+The average length of a case is 16 months.

 Is there a "typical" CASA volunteer?

-CASA volunteers come from all walks of life and possess a variety of professional, educational and ethnic backgrounds.
-There are more than 77,000 CASA volunteers nationally.
-Locally, we currently have 31 volunteers who serve children in both Andrew and Buchanan counties.
+CASA volunteers come from all walks of life and possess a variety of professional, educational, and ethnic backgrounds.
+There are more than 97,000 CASA volunteers nationally.
+Locally, we currently have 27 volunteers who serve children in both Andrew and Buchanan counties.

 How do CASA volunteers investigate a case?